 Two engineers, a woman and a man, standing in a glassed-in conference room, looking at a laptop computer the woman is holding

-Engineers with a DFM background can help you design out custom processes, lowering both labor and material costs.
+Engineers with a DFM background can help you improve your design to eliminate the need for custom processes, lowering both labor and material costs.

 Qualities to Look for in a US PCB Manufacturer

 There are multiple reasons companies are bringing their PCB manufacturing closer to home.
 But that doesn’t mean you need to manufacture in house.
-Kearney reports that many original equipment manufacturers (OEMs) are using contract electronics manufacturers as they seek to reset their global supply chains.
-However, even with domestic production, companies must still practice due diligence when choosing a manufacturer.
-Below are a few qualities to keep in mind when making your choice.
+Many original equipment manufacturers (OEMs) are turning to contract electronics manufacturers as they seek to reset their global supply chains.
+However, even with domestic production, companies must still practice due diligence when choosing a contract manufacturer.
+Below are a few qualities to keep in mind when vetting manufacturing partners.

 Experience and Expertise

-Is your contract electronics manufacturer experienced in surface-mount technology and through-hole manufacturing?
+Is your US PCB manufacturer experienced in surface-mount technology and through-hole manufacturing?
 Are your vendor’s designers familiar with a variety of design tools, including CAD and schematic capture software?

 Certifications and Compliance Experience

 A review of certifications will quickly reveal a manufacturer’s abilities.
-At a minimum, facilities should be ISO 9001-certified.
-Working with a manufacturer that employs SMTA-certified SMT Process Engineers gives you extra assurance that it has the staff to handle even complex devices.
+At a minimum, facilities should be ISO 9001 certified.
+And depending on your industry, look for specialized certifications like ISO 13485 for medical manufacturing, or AS9100 for aerospace and defense.
+Remember, too, that working with a manufacturer that employs SMTA-certified SMT Process Engineers will give you extra assurance that it has the staff to handle even complex devices.

 Quality Control